Preparing Your Child for Spine Surgery

 Your Spine Surgery Handbook

-During your child’s pre-operative appointment before her procedure, you will receive a Spine Surgery Handbook (en Español) to help guide your family through this process—from start to finish.
+During your child’s pre-operative appointment before their procedure, you will receive a Spine Surgery Handbook (en Español) to help guide your family through this process—from start to finish.
 We recommend you read this handbook and ask your care team any questions you may have.

 What happens before, during and after spinal fusion surgery?